When & Why Your Small Business Lender Requires A UCC Blanket Lien

-Many online lenders advertise (among other perks) that their loans are easier to get because you don’t have to offer specific collateral to get financing.
+Many online lenders advertise (among other perks) that their loans are easier to obtain because you don’t have to offer specific collateral to get financing.
 Instead, these lenders require a general lien, called a UCC-1 blanket lien, on your business assets.

-The Uniform Commercial Code (UCC) is a set of laws created to standardize commercial transactions across all the US states.
+To get a little more specific about the terminology, Uniform Commercial Code (UCC) is a set of laws created to standardize commercial transactions across all the US states.
 UCC laws cover many aspects of transactions between businesses, including collateral.
 Lenders and other funders (such as companies that offer equipment leases or invoice financing) can file a UCC financing statement, which lets others know that they have a claim to certain collateral in the event of a default.

 Financiers can file a lien on specific collateral (such as a vehicle, a piece of heavy equipment, or your accounts receivable), or they can claim general rights to all of a business’s assets.
 The latter is called a blanket lien.

 Note that a blanket lien does not allow the lender to seize your personal assets, although most business lenders that require a blanket lien will also require a personal guarantee, which will hold you personally liable if you default on your loan.

 When signing for a loan, lenders often require the borrower to sign a UCC blanket lien on their business assets.
 In the event that you stop paying on your loan, the lender will pursue those business assets so they can liquidate them to recoup the money you owe them.

 Blanket liens are public filings filed with your secretary of state.
 This means they will show up on your credit report.
 Even if you don’t default on a loan, a blanket lien can cause problems for your business.
 Businesses with a lien already on file may have a difficult time attaining additional forms of financing.